print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 &nbsp;&nbsp; **Returns:**

 &nbsp;&nbsp;&nbsp;&nbsp; A list of 10 dataframes containing simulated trajectories of the 10 variables, or a list of 11 dataframes including the simulated stochastic discount factors if return_sdf is set TRUE.
+See note (b) for explanations on the negativity of output values.

 &nbsp;&nbsp; **Usage:**